 I have estimated the tax gap due to tax evasion in the UK at some £70 billion a year, using two quite different methodologies, while I estimate UK tax avoidance at £25 billion a year.
 Of the figure for avoidance I estimate £12 billion is due to the activities of large companies, which, given that a few US companies may between them account for £1 billion, is not hard to think plausible.
 The official line on this issue is that I am wrong, and several attempts to prove this have been commissioned by the Treasury and HM Revenue & Customs.
 None of these attempts has made my estimates go away or it seems harmed their credibility.
-Maybe that is why the National Audit Office commissioned a further review of the issue in 2012.
-Unfortunately their chosen consultant, who worked on the issue without once speaking to me, was Professor Mike Devereux of Oxford University.

-The result was another foregone conclusion: he (and his colleagues) judged that my work was unreliable because ‘the statutory tax rate applied to accounting profit does not allow us to estimate “the difference between tax collected and the tax that should be collected”’.
-It is an interesting claim because the implication is that we cannot and should not use accounting data when analysing corporate taxation issues.

-The fact that Devereux uses accounting data in his own work is one objection to the conclusion he reaches.
-The other is perhaps more important: if Devereux, HMRC and the accounting profession maintain that the data in accounts is not a reliable basis for assessing tax paid then three questions need to be asked: Why not?
+Maybe that is why the National Audit Office commissioned a further review of the issue in 2012..
+It, like the others, concluded that I should not be using the data in accounts to assess the tax gap.
+The difficulty in this argument is, however, rather obvious.
+If, as is being suggested, the data in accounts is not a reliable basis for assessing tax paid then three questions need to be asked: Why not?
 What should be used instead? and What are they doing to make sure reliable data is available?
-No one at the Treasury, HMRC, the National Audit Office or the Oxford Centre for Business Taxation has ever seemed to want to answer these questions.
+No one at the Treasury, HMRC or elsewhere has ever seemed to want to answer these questions.

 What that then implies is that the Public Accounts Committee is right: HM Revenue & Customs is too relaxed about the tax gap and too passive in its approach to determining what that gap is and what can be done about it.
 My figures may be wrong: certainly budgets many times bigger than I have ever expended in researching them have been spent by the UK government trying to discredit them when what would have been much more useful was proper research of the issue.

 This is the key point: if David Cameron has to admit his government’s tax policy – based largely as it is on advice from the Oxford Centre for Business Taxation – is wrong, as is implicit in his comments that opened this chapter, then proper research is required if a considered alternative view of what is required is to be developed.
-That view cannot be based on the advice of those heavily implicated in previous policy, which with regard to corporation tax the Oxford Centre and the Institute for Fiscal Studies (with whom it has considerable staff overlaps), both are.
+That view cannot be based on the advice of those heavily involved in previous policy, which with regard to corporation tax the Oxford Centre and the Institute for Fiscal Studies (with whom it has considerable staff overlaps), both are.
 Entirely new research is needed on both the tax gap and tax policy, and a budget to undertake that work has to be provided.

 <A head> 8.5 Putting tax paid on public record

 One reason why tax avoidance by multinational corporations has gone on for so long is that they have been able to conceal it.
 Multinationals often hide what they’re doing (as Starbucks does in Switzerland and Google does in Bermuda) behind the veils of secrecy that tax havens provide, which allow them to keep the accounts of companies operating from those places secret.
+It is not clear whether this is a deliberate act on their part of not or whether there is an unthinking acceptance that they are entitled to the secrecy these places permit those who trade there: in either case as noted in Chapter 8 it is time for this to change.